 In southwestern Ontario, foxsnakes have been able to endure in a heavily modified landscape and will use building foundations, drainage ditches, hedgerows, old wells and so on.
 In this region, nesting sites often consist of old piles of rotten leaves, wood chips and compost.
 These snakes avoid agricultural fields.

 The eastern foxsnake breeds in April and May.
 Females can lay up to 29 eggs, although the average clutch size is between 15 and 20.
 In parts of southern Ontario where much of the natural habitat has been destroyed and good nesting habitat is scarce, several females, including those of other snake species, will lay eggs in the same spot.
 This can be problematic because eggs are concentrated, which benefits predators, and because cannibalistic hatchlings, such as blue racers, may eat the young of other snake species born nearby.
-The eggs hatch in one to two months depending on the temperature.
-Hatchlings are 25 to 30 centimetres long and have the same patterning as their parents but tend to be greyer.
+The eggs hatch in late summer or early autumn.
+Hatchlings are 25 to 37 centimetres long and have the same patterning as their parents but tend to be greyer.

-Foxsnakes overwinter in communal hibernacula (overwintering sites), and over 200 snakes have been observed using a single hibernaculum in the eastern Georgian Bay area.
+Foxsnakes overwinter in communal hibernacula (overwintering sites), and over 140 snakes of different species may be observed using a single hibernaculum in the eastern Georgian Bay area.
 Foxsnakes overwinter underground in bedrock crevices, mammal burrows and, especially in southwestern Ontario, in human-made features such as old wells and foundations.

 Threats and Trends